MashCOde20/Web-Scraper-to-collect-news-article-data/README.md

 # Web-Scraper-to-collect-news-article-data
-Collects top results from news sites and returns content of a article when given a URL
+Project scrapes data on ny times site and return title and body of article